Aziaev/feature-driven-architecture/proposal.md

-# React-Redux architecture for W's large applications.
+# React-Redux-Saga architecture for large applications.
 [DRAFT]

 A set of conventions and principles to make React-Redux application more maintainable.
-This example is a port of [feature-driven-architecture](https://github.com/technology-ebay-de/feature-driven-architecture) convention.
+This example is a fork of [feature-driven-architecture](https://github.com/technology-ebay-de/feature-driven-architecture) convention.
 It **will** appear as over-engineered, because this structure is designed for large applications.

 If you think some of those are not a good fit for your application, feel free to fork and adapt for your use cases.